More than 300 boys missing after gunmen raid school in northwest Nigeria

 “Parents are crying,” some chanted in the streets on Sunday.
 “We want justice.
 Kankara is bleeding.”

-The attack was reminiscent of the raids by Boko Haram, the extremist group that typically operates hundreds of miles away in the northeast.
+The attack was reminiscent of raids by Boko Haram, an extremist group that typically operates hundreds of miles away in the northeast.
 For Katsina, this level of violence is new.

 The school is located near an area where violent gangs are known to operate.
 Those assailants — officials call them bandits — have never before pulled off such a huge abduction.